tadiwaaa/tadiwaaa.github.io/zimpsl-entertainment-analysis.md

 ## 💻 6.
 Access the Code
 The complete Python data engineering pipeline (including BeautifulSoup scraping and Pandas cleaning) is hosted directly in this repository:
-## 💻 6.
-Access the Code
-The complete Python data engineering pipeline (including BeautifulSoup scraping and Pandas cleaning) is hosted directly in this repository:
 [**View the Jupyter Notebook**](https://github.com/tadiwaaa/tadiwaaa.github.io/blob/main/zimpsl_scraper.ipynb)